Gastrointestinal - Case 1

 Negatives:

-• No known history of diabetes or other conditions associated with gastroparesis
+• No history of gastrointestinal surgeries or conditions predisposing to SIBO

 Past Medical History